Consultant Pleads Guilty To Violating Lobbying Laws Over Ukraine Work

 The company that Patten and Foreigner A set up received more than $1 million for its work, court papers say.
 Prosecutors allege that Patten knew that he was required to register under the Foreign Agents Registration Act but failed to do so.

+Court papers say Patten orchestrated a $50,000 payment to the inauguration committee through a third party to circumvent restrictions on foreign donations to the inaugural committee — a so-called "straw purchase."
+The oligarch then repaid Patten through a Cypriot bank account.

-Kilimnik and Manafort have been indicted on related allegations tied to their work in Ukraine.
+Kilimnik and Manafort, meanwhile, have been indicted on allegations tied to their own work in Ukraine.

 Manafort faces charges of conspiracy, money laundering and failing to register as a foreign agent.
 He also has been charged, along with Kilimnik, with obstruction of justice through alleged witness tampering.
 That case is set to go on trial in the District of Columbia next month.

 It will be Manafort's second trial on charges brought by the special counsel's office.
 The former Trump campaign chairman was found guilty earlier this month by a jury in Alexandria, Va., on on 8 of 18 counts of bank and tax fraud.